Share this page:

 Dr Sarah Cant

-I joined CCCU in 2001 and I am a Principal Lecturer in Sociology and the Director of Academic Studies in the School of Law, Policing and Social Sciences.
+I joined CCCU in 2001 and I am Professor of Sociology and the Director of Research and Enterprise in the School of Law, Policing and Social Sciences

 I joined Canterbury Christ Church University in 2001, after six years as a Research Fellow and a subsequent six years as a Senior Lecturer in Sociology at Roehampton University.